LucMiaz/KG/kg/README.md

 `removerectangle(self,rect)` | removes rect from the figure, from Rectangles list and removes the corresponding interval from RangesInter
-`on_pick(self, event)` | removes the interval selectionned while holding right mouse click `toggle_selector(self, event)` | handles key_events `call_discretize(self,event)' | calls the method `discretize` from an event, such as a button `changeDiscretizeParameters(self, listofparams)` | changes the parameters of the discretization (usefull if calling with button).
+`on_pick(self, event)` | removes the interval selectionned while holding right mouse click `toggle_selector(self, event)` | handles key_events `call_discretize(self,event)` | calls the method `discretize` from an event, such as a button `changeDiscretizeParameters(self, listofparams)` | changes the parameters of the discretization (usefull if calling with button).
 Give list or tuple of length 3
-`discretize(self, zerotime, endtime, deltatime, axis=self.axis) | returns the characteristic function of range(zerotime,endtime, deltatime) in respect to RangeInter.
+`discretize(self, zerotime, endtime, deltatime, axis=self.axis)` | returns the characteristic function of range(zerotime,endtime, deltatime) in respect to RangeInter.
 Optional argument is the axis where one need to represent the points of the characteristic function.
 If one does not want any graphical representation, give None as axis

 ### Case :